Department of History, Geography and GIS

 HIST 3332.
 Latin America After Independence.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This course on the history of Modern Latin America will discuss the American global hegemony, conflicts among civilizations, North and South separation, and Latin American influence in the Hispanic world.
-Prerequisites: 6 hours and HIST 3340 (this course can also be taken concurrently), or permission of department head.
+This course on the history of Modern Latin America discusses the American global hegemony, conflicts among civilizations, North and South separation, and Latin American influence in the Hispanic world.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 3335.
 History of Mexico.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).
 [WI]

-A survey of the political, economic, social, and cultural history of Mexico that includes pre-Columbian civilizations, especially the Maya and Aztec, the Spanish colonial era, and the national period.
-Prerequisites: 6 hours of HIST and HIST 3340 (this course can also be taken concurrently), or permission by department head.
+This course offers a survey of the political, economic, social, and cultural history of Mexico that includes pre-Columbian civilizations, especially the Maya and Aztec, the Spanish colonial era, and the national period.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 3340.
 Historical Methods.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).